 - 8-cup carafe

 - No pause and serve feature

 Bonavita comes with a double-walled stainless steel carafe, but it won’t keep coffee hot for as long as it promises.
-It’s China-made with German parts, so that’s a definite con for many people, but it’s an affordable pour over that can be effectively combined with Chemex manual pour over.
-China and carafe aside, this brewer makes a high-quality coffee, it’s easy to use, and a great alternative to pricier models of automatic pour-over brewers.
+It’s China-made with German parts, so that’s a definite con for many people, but it’s an affordable drip machine that can be effectively combined with Chemex manual pour-over.
+China and carafe aside, this brewer makes high-quality coffee, it’s easy to use, and a great alternative to pricier models of automatic pour-over brewers.

 The measurements: 12.4 x 6.8 x 12.2 inches.
 It weighs about 6 pounds and it operates on standard 120V.